Foraminal Stenosis (Neural Foraminal Narrowing)

 Foraminal narrowing usually affects a single nerve root on one side of the body, although some patients may experience bilateral foraminal narrowing (bilateral neural stenosis), caused by nerve compression on both sides of the spine.

-Foraminal stenosis is often caused by the natural aging process, however, there are a number of conditions that can lead to foraminal narrowing, including:
+Foraminal stenosis causes are often caused by the natural aging process, however, there are a number of conditions that can lead to foraminal narrowing, including:

 Many of these symptoms are radicular, which means the pain will often radiate along the path of the affected nerve.
 For example, if you are suffering from cervical spinal stenosis, you may experience pain in the neck, shoulders and arms.